BestTimesToVisit.com Logo

 Frequently Asked Questions

-How should I get around Oaxaca City and its surrounding areas?
+How easy is it to get around Oaxaca City and its surrounding areas, and what's the best way to explore?

-Oaxacans are incredibly warm and welcoming, but a little respect goes a long way.
-Always greet shopkeepers and restaurant staff with a 'Buenos días' or 'Buenas tardes.'
-When visiting churches or markets, dress modestly – shoulders and knees covered is a good rule of thumb.
-Also, be patient; things often move at a more relaxed pace here, so embrace the 'tranquilo' vibe.
+Oaxacans are incredibly warm and welcoming, but politeness goes a long way.
+Always greet shopkeepers and restaurant staff with a 'Buenos días' or 'Buenas tardes' – it's considered very rude not to.
+When visiting churches or indigenous communities, dress modestly out of respect.
+Also, be patient; things often move at a more relaxed pace here, so embrace the 'tranquilo' vibe and don't rush the experience.

 How many days do you need in Oaxaca, Mexico?